 How Baileys got its name

 They spontaneously decided to go with it, and Tom Jago agreed.
-The R & A came along when the marketing department of IDV decided the brand needed more authenticity to it.
+The "R & A" came along when the marketing department of IDV decided the brand needed more authenticity to it.

 With 75 competing products on the market within the first years of its release, the list of possible substitutes for Baileys is sheer endless.
 You will have a hard time finding a supermarket that doesn't have at least one Irish cream liqueur on offer.
-Here's a list with the best budget alternatives for Baileys.
+Here's a list of the best budget alternatives for Baileys.